Samit16/Savr-AI-Finance-Tracker/README.md

 ## 🧠 About Savr

 **Savr** is a beautifully crafted AI-powered finance assistant built for modern users.
-Whether you're saving for your next vacation or managing rent and groceries — Savr has your back.
+Whether you're saving for your next vacation or managing rent and groceries — Savr has got your back.

 ### ✨ Features
 - 📊 **Quick Calculator** – Get real-time balance based on your income/expenses.